deepak-pro/AdvanceJavaAssignment/README.md

    * maths int

 10. Create student registration form which contains all above fields.

+12. Create findresult.html file which contains input field which take rollno as input

 > Java file should be renamed with class name